seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 I will probably keep trying to add more of the nix/macos virtual env features to this over time, such as activating the envs after and some of its other features.
 One thing that I like better about my scirpt is that it assumes the user may want to create a new env in the pyenv versions directory or a current project directory.

 Updates will sure to be slow as batch is kinda annoying to do things in, and I don't feel like using vbs right now either.
 Help on this front is welcome, and if gets to a polished point, maybe we can move things over to the official repo.

+It probably should be redone with vbs at least to be more like the official repo, and because vbs is way easier than batch I think, but I already know some batch, and I don't know vbs, and don't feel like messing with it right now as I'm trying to pickup Rust already.